AzugBe/azugbe.github.io/index.md

 ## Upcoming events

-**September 7, 2021** - A Case Study - Data Movement and Transformation using Azure Data Factory, with **Alpa Buddhabhatti** [Read more!](https://www.azug.be/events/2021/09/07/a-case-study-data-movement-and-transformation-using-azure-data-factory){: .btn .btn--info}
-{: .notice--info}

 **October 21, 2021** - Bicep - Infrastructure as Code for Azure Reinvented, with **Henry Been** [Read more!](https://www.azug.be/events/2021/10/21/bicep-infrastructure-as-code-for-azure-reinvented){: .btn .btn--info}
 {: .notice--info}